Essential Duties and Responsibilities

 - Experience in organizing and writing reports, grants, and presentations;

-- A proven record of prioritizing and balancing multiple -tasks in a high pressure environment with significant timeline pressures.
+- Proven record of multi-tasking and ability to handle a high pressure environment with significant timeline pressures;

 - Doctoral degree from an accredited institution;